Group races: Australia

 Australia has a total of approximately 540 to 550 Group races from a season total of almost 21,000 races.
 These races were collectively known as Principal Races until about 1979.

-For a list of Group races see List of Australian Group races.
+Handicap races in Australia are eligible for group status.

+The Asian Pattern Committee is the accepted authority for Group and Listed status in Australia.

 Europe

 In Europe the designation of flat races is agreed by the European Pattern Committee.
-The Committee grade races into one of three levels, dependent on the average official ratings achieved by the first four finishers in a race over a three-year period.
+The Committee grades races depending on the average official ratings achieved by the first four finishers in a race over a three-year period.
+There is no minimum purse money across Europe.
 The breakdown is as follows: